History

 Cedar Clock 3

-Following Cedar Clock 3, I read extensively about clock design and experimented with a number of clock designs trying to find something that functioned well as a clock and was both statically and kinematically pleasing.
+Following Cedar Clock 3, I read extensively about clock design and experimented with several clock designs, trying to find something that functioned well as a clock and was both statically and kinematically pleasing.
 Most of these attempts never got beyond prototypes of escapements or gear trains and never became clocks, either because they did not run well or I was not happy with their aesthetics.

-In my reading, I came across the Flying Pendulum Clock with one of the craziest pendulum/escapement mechanisms there is.
+In my reading, I came across the Flying Pendulum Clock, which has one of the craziest pendulum/escapement mechanisms.
 I decided to design my next clock using the flying pendulum.
-The novelty of spending hours bent over the scroll saw cutting gear teeth had lost its appeal, and chose to use interlocking dowels to create the wheels.
+The novelty of spending hours bent over the scroll saw cutting gear teeth had lost its appeal, so I chose to use interlocking dowels to create the wheels.

 Flying Pendulum Clock

-Cedar Clock 4 runs beautifully, and the kinematics of the flying pendulum fascinates everyone who sees it, but as noted in all the literature, it does not keep good time.
+Cedar Clock 4 runs beautifully, and the kinematics of the flying pendulum fascinate everyone who sees it.
+However, as noted in all the literature, it does not keep good time.
 Even after careful adjustment, it will gain or lose as much as 30 minutes a day.
-Great as a kinematic sculpture but not as a clock.
+It is great as a kinematic sculpture but not as a clock.

 As I noted above, I had tired of cutting gear teeth on the scroll saw and started to look for alternatives.
 Given that I was designing the clocks using CAD software that gives a digital representation of the clock, using this definition to cut the wheels using a Computer Numerical Controlled (CNC) router was a natural next step.
 After researching the options, I purchased a Zenbot CNC router with a 24” X 16” bed and associate software to generate the tools paths (CUT2D & CUT3D) and control the router (MACH3).